Business Valuation: Comparable Transaction Method

 The accuracy and quality of transaction analysis depend entirely on selecting the most applicable transactions.
 Criteria include:

-• Industry: the target company’s overall industry should be as close as possible to the comparable companies or comparable transactions industry.
+• Industry: The target company’s overall industry should be as similar as possible to the industry of comparable companies or transactions.

 • Deal size: Select the most relevant transactions as close in size (in terms of revenue) as possible to the target companies.

-• Transaction characteristics: Understand the company’s background and other circumstances to derive meaningful insights: e.g., domestic vs. overseas, negotiated deal vs. complete auction.
+• Transaction characteristics: Understand the company’s background and other circumstances to derive meaningful insights, such as domestic vs. overseas, negotiated deal vs. complete auction.

 • Time: The data’s relevance is determined by time: more recent equals more relevant.